How to Change your Microsoft Account Password

 Creating Your New Password

-Type in your new password.
-Now, enter the new password you’ve chosen.
-Try to use a mix of uppercase and lowercase letters, numbers, and symbols.
-Don’t use information that’s easy to guess, like your name, birthday, or common words.
+First, enter your current password for verification.
+Microsoft asks for this again to confirm you’re making the changes.
+Then, type your chosen new password.
+Try to use a mix of uppercase and lowercase letters, numbers, and symbols like !@#$.
+This mix makes your password stronger.
+Don’t use easily guessable information like your name, birthday, or common words.

 Saving Your Changes